Super-Resolution of BVOC Maps by Adapting Deep Learning Methods

 In this section, we address two relevant problems related to the application of \gls{sr} methods on \gls{bvoc} emission maps.
 In particular, we investigate the scale-invariance and the estimation of different compounds.
-We only show results related to \gls{sansisr} architecture, being it the best performing one among the employed networks.
+We only show results related to \gls{sansisr} architecture, being it the best-performing one among the employed networks.

 \textbf{Scale-invariance.} This property concerns the ability to generalize \gls{sr} to data with a spatial resolution not present in training.
 This could be a useful feature of \gls{sr} algorithms embedded in the climate modeling frameworks.
-For instance, if we train the network to pass from $1.00^{\circ}\times1.00^{\circ}$ to $0.25^{\circ}\times0.25^{\circ}$ spatial resolution (i.e., with a $\alpha=4$ scale factor), we aim at testing the network capabilities in super-resolving emissions from $2.00^{\circ}\times2.00^{\circ}$ to $0.50^{\circ}\times0.50^{\circ}$ (i.e., the scale factor remains the same but the resolution changes).
+For instance, if we train the network to pass from $1.00^{\circ}\times1.00^{\circ}$ to $0.25^{\circ}\times0.25^{\circ}$ spatial resolution (i.e., with a $\alpha=4$ scale factor), we aim at testing the network capabilities in super-resolving emissions from $2.00^{\circ}\times2.00^{\circ}$ to $0.50^{\circ}\times0.50^{\circ}$ (i.e., the scale factor remains the same but the spatial resolution changes).

 We investigate the scale-invariance in super-resolving emissions at two scale factors, i.e., $\alpha=2$ and $\alpha=4$.
 Table~\ref{tab:generalization}(a) reports the experimental results.
-As expected, we achieved excellent performance testing data with the same spatial resolution used in training.
+As expected, we achieved excellent performance testing data with the exact spatial resolution used in training.
 Whereas, for both $\alpha=2$ and $\alpha=4$ scale factors, testing over unseen resolutions leads to significant drops in performance.
 This indicates that scale-invariance hypotheses are not fully satisfied.

 \textbf{Estimation of different compounds.} We investigate the \gls{sr} of emission maps utilizing compounds different than those adopted in training.
 As the scale-invariance, this property could be a desirable feature in atmospheric modeling frameworks for enhancing the resolution of a generic chemical compound.